 The scope of this website is to cover the history of the Australian Jockey Club Derby from its first tentative inception in 1861 (albeit in a different guise) through to its refinement and reincarnation in 1865 as the Australian Derby Stakes.
-I shall cover every AJC Derby thenceforth and conclude my narrative with the last springtime running of the race in 1977.
+I shall cover every A.J.C.
+Derby thenceforth and continue my narrative right up to the last springtime running of the race in 1977.
 The historic decision of the Australian Jockey Club to then transfer the event from the spring to the autumn necessarily changed the character of, and my interest in, the race.
 There is something about the pulse of youth in the burgeoning spring – whether man or horse – when anything seems possible.
 Autumn is different.
+Nonetheless, I shall cover the first few A.J.C.
+Derbies after the transition from the spring to the autumn, just to demonstrate how much the landscape changed.
 Each chapter will sketch a brief profile of the winner; his or her breeding; and the men associated with the horse be it breeder, owner, trainer or jockey.
 The winner of the Derby will not necessarily be the primary focus of every chapter.
 There are some years (1903, 1943 and 1944 come to mind) when the attention will be on one of the other runners in the race because he or she proves the more interesting subject.

 There was even the faint whiff of the luxurious mystery of the cigar divan and the noisy clatter of the oyster bar.
 I was intrigued by the hoisting of the various coloured flags on the semaphore pole: red – winner weighed in all right; green – protest entered; red over green – protest dismissed; white over green – protest upheld.
 I can remember gazing down the list in the racebook of past place-getters in the All Aged Stakes and the Sydney Cup and dreaming about races I’d never seen.
 I remember the cultured and mellifluous tones of the course broadcaster, Geoff Mahoney, wafting across the racecourse.
 I was too young to bet in those days, and I remember only too well the detritus of losing bookmakers’ betting tickets, as Dad and I walked off the course after the last, with the setting sun bruising the distant clouds with a purple tinge.
 I knew I’d be back.
 I just didn’t realise how often.